 Other Certificate Concentrations each require that the student take four elective courses in the Concentration area and two additional electives in any area of study.
 For the Certificate in the Study of Black Faith and Life, these courses must include Introduction to the Study of Black Faith and Life.
 For the Certificate in Interreligious Engagement, these courses must include Interreligious Engagement.
-For the Certificate in Chaplaincy Studies, these courses must include Introduction to Chaplaincy Studies, and, if the student has not already taken the equivalent, Introduction to Pastoral Care or Introduction to Pastoral Theology.
+For the Certificate in Chaplaincy Studies, these courses must include Introduction to Chaplaincy Studies, and, if the student has not already taken the equivalent, Introduction to Pastoral Theology.